requiredcrx/password-generator/README.md

 This program is licensed under the [MIT License.](https://chat.openai.com/LICENSE)

 ## Acknowledgements
-I would like to thank Dr. Angela Yu who has help improve my understanding of Python.
+I would like to thank Dr. Angela Yu who has helped improve my understanding of Python.

 Thank you for using Password Generator.